AlexEr256/React-Banner-Creator/README.md

 Each one can be found in MenuItems folder.

-Redux folder present business logical layer for application.
+Redux folder presents business logical layer for the application.